Twino Buyback Guarantee and Payment Guarantee in comparison

 With the Buyback Guarantee, investors do not receive payments until the loan is serviced again by the borrower.
 The delayed loans can be sold on the secondary market until they are bought back by the platform.

 A loan with Payment Guarantee continues to make its payments to investors as if no delays had occurred.

-The biggest difference between Payment Guarantee and Buyback Guarantee is that you can no longer sell loans with Payment Guarantee that are more than 60 days delinquent on the secondary market.
+The most significant difference between Payment Guarantee and Buyback Guarantee is that you can no longer sell loans with Payment Guarantee that are more than 60 days delinquent on the secondary market.

-According to Twino, the status of loans that are more than 60 days in arrears changes to "defaulted."
-After that, Twino continues to make payments as if no delays had occurred, but the loan remains in the investor\'s portfolio.
+According to Twino, the status of loans that are more than 60 days late changes to "defaulted."
+After that, Twino continues to make payments as if no delays had occurred, but the loan remains in the investor's portfolio.